 Nowadays, it’s easy to get lost within a mountain of beautiful places we could only wish we could go to in just a click of a button.
 Like how I wish traveling could be as easy as liking every photo we see on Instagram.
 In our world ruled by social media where no paradise can stay hidden anymore, there will never be enough space to squeeze everything into our bucketlist.
 We could only wish some genius could finally unlock the secrets to teleportation but until then, I guess the less fortunate millennials such as I whose everyday is spent behind desk doing some shitload of the corporate world can only look forward to promo fares and pray we will be lucky to snag ourselves some.
 Given our limited resources, prioritization is a must.
 There are places which we could leave for later but there are just those we simply couldn’t resist.
 Sambawan Island in the province of Biliran happens to be one of the latter.

 My visit to Sambawan Island was part of my 5-Day Leyte-Biliran Adventure earlier this year.
-I was coming from Ormoc after a visit to Kalanggaman Island the day before.
+I was coming from Ormoc after a visit to Kalanggaman Island the day prior.
 Seven in the morning of my 4th day, I was seated next to the driver of a van bound to Naval.
 It was a 3-hour drive through the national highway connecting the provinces of Leyte and Biliran.
 The journey was pretty much uneventful with me on my headphones listening to Taylor Swift while staring blankly through the window.
 Twenty minutes before finally reaching the town of Naval was a bridge similar to that of San Juanico only shorter that says Province Of Biliran warmly welcoming us together with the beautiful view of the coast.

 Alighting in the public market a little over 10AM, off I walked to Naval Port for five minutes.
 At the port, I immediately paid the boat fee of P60 then the terminal fee of P10.
 I thought I missed the trip since based on the blogs I’ve read prior to my trip, the ferry to Maripipi Island departs at 10AM.
 Yes true enough, the first ferry to the island just left but there were 2 more trips.
 One for 10:30AM and the other is for 11AM.
 I boarded the ferry and sat among the locals.
 The ferry was cramped not only with passengers but with loads of goods from food, bottled beverages and fresh produce.
 At 10:45AM, the ferry’s engine started to roar and slowly, we sailed away from Naval Port.
 The trip lasted for almost two hours.
 Reaching Maripipi island, off I went to find me a driver to drive me around.